 Power of Attorney

 A crucial part of the estate planning process is electing a power of attorney.
 Almost every case needs a power of attorney to take care of medical or financial affairs if you cannot do so yourself.
-There are several types of powers of attorney, so it is always best to consult a legal professional before you appoint one.
+There are several types of powers of attorney in Orange County, so it is always best to consult a legal professional before you appoint one.

 What Is a Power of Attorney?